3 Kinda Gross Things Babies Will Experience

 1. Cradle Cap

 Cradle cap is pretty common in babies under 6 months.
 It’s caused by hormones leftover in your baby’s body after the pregnancy.
 Mild cradle cap looks a bit like dandruff, but the more extreme type of cradle cap can be pretty gross.
 Greasy yellow scaly patches will form on the scalp.
 They’ll go from yellow and greasy, to darker browny yellow and crusty.
-Ewww.
-It’s usually contained to the scalp, but can come down around baby’s forehead, ears and eyebrows.
+It’s usually limited to the scalp, but can also come down around baby’s forehead, ears and eyebrows.
 Not exactly the perfect little angelic baby head you envisaged, but hey, these things happen.

 If it happens to your baby, don’t worry.
 It’s pretty common, even though it’s kinda gross.
 Find out more about cradle cap here, and use a specially formulated shampoo, such as Dentinox® Cradle Cap Treatment Shampoo, to help ease the symptoms.